Being a sole trader comes with a lot of perks, including being your own boss, not having to deal with copious amounts of red tape, and lots more.

 Everyday clothes and workwear

 Having a nice new suit will make you look the part and secure those all-important first impressions.
-But these clothes need to be paid for by yourselves unless they are explicitly classed as PPE or required uniform.
+But these clothes need to be paid for by yourself unless they are explicitly classed as PPE or required uniform.

 Entertaining clients/guests